nintexplatform/nwc-solution-starter/docs/build.md

 _Note:_ If you plan to configure your package for SharePoint Online only, you do not need to perform this step.

-Before you build your file, check whether your SharePoint environment is using the default location for the App Catalog.
+Before you build your package file, check whether your SharePoint environment is using the default location for the App Catalog.

 In your SharePoint environment:
 1. Navigate to the App Catalog in your browser and examine the URL: